Blog Details Shape

 Implementation guide:

-2. Utilize external data sources like historical transaction data or randomized data generators to create a diverse set of test cases.
+2. Use external data sources, such as historical transaction data or randomized data generators, to produce a vast number of test cases.

 Pros: